mbdebian/python-uservice-sample/README.md

 possible ways to automate the deployment.

-In either case, generally the idea is to build a package (`make sdist`), deliver it to a server (`scp ...`), install it (`pip install python-uservice-sample.tar.gz`), ensure that configuration file exists and `PYTHON-USERVICE-SAMPLE_SETTINGS` environment variable points to it, ensure that user has access to the working directory to create and write log files in it, and finally run a [WSGI container](http://flask.pocoo.org/docs/0.12/deploying/wsgi-standalone/) with the application.
+In either case, generally the idea is to build a package (`make sdist`), deliver it to a server (`scp ...`), install it (`pip install toyuservice.tar.gz`), ensure that configuration file exists and `TOYUSERVICE_SETTINGS` environment variable points to it, ensure that user has access to the working directory to create and write log files in it, and finally run a [WSGI container](http://flask.pocoo.org/docs/0.12/deploying/wsgi-standalone/) with the application.
 And, most likely, it will also run behind a